Where to stay in Machu Picchu. 5 stars hotel or budget – a guide to finding the best hotels in Machu Picchu, Peru

 Obviously, you will not be able to see the sunrise in Machu Picchu – nor the sunset.
 You will also not be able to see all parts of the lost citadel either.
 But if you don’t want to climb Huayna Picchu or Machu Mountain, a day-trip is actually feasible.

-Instead of Cusco, you could also option to start from the way closer Ollantaytambo (read all about the last fortress of the Incas here).
+Instead of Cusco, you could also opt to start from the way closer Ollantaytambo (read all about the last fortress of the Incas here).
 Most people prefer to stay overnight in Aguas Calientes, though.
 In fact, there are many people deciding to visit Machu Picchu on two consecutive days.
 There is plenty to see inside the ruins to keep you occupied for more than two days, it decreases the chance of having bad weather and obviously, it gives you more time to enjoy the sublime beauty of the site.

 Next steps towards Machu Picchu